What is lean project management?

 - Excessive processing – efforts that do not affect the final value of the product for the client-consumer;

-- Unnecessary movements when moving workers, tools, equipment, which does not affect product improvement;
+- Unnecessary movements when moving workers, tools, and equipment, which do not affect product improvement;

 - Defects, defective products that are inspected, sorted, disposed of if necessary, or their grades are changed, they are repaired, replaced;

-- Expectations – time costs associated with the expectation of employees, materials, equipment, information;
+- Expectations – time costs associated with the expectation of employees, materials, equipment, and information;

 - Transportation – the movement of parts or materials within a manufacturing organization.